+11. Dissolution of Association

 Upon a resolution carried by the votes of two thirds of the members attending a Special General Meeting held for the purpose, the Association may be dissolved.
 In the event of such dissolution the funds of the Association and any other assets it may still have after all liabilities have been discharged shall be disposed of either to another body with similar aims and objects or to a charitable purpose, as the meeting may determine by a simple majority vote.
 In no circumstances whatsoever shall any assets of the Association be divided among its members, or paid over to any of them.